Shopify/theme-scripts/packages/theme-product/README.md

 ### getVariantFromId(product, value)

-Find a match in the project JSON (using a ID number) and return the variant (as an Object)
+Find a variant with a matching ID in the project JSON and return it.

 - `product`: Product JSON object.
 Usually it is the [`Product`](https://help.shopify.com/en/themes/liquid/objects/product) object generated from Liquid.
   Note: The JSON generated from Liquid is different from the conventional [`{{ json }}`](https://help.shopify.com/en/themes/liquid/filters/additional-filters#json) filter due to some properties not being exposed.